 You may have seen or heard of a DAISO as they’ve expanded overseas to countries such as South Korea, Hong Kong and Singapore.
 But make no mistake that they are a Japanese brand with made-in-Japan products!
 The Japanese branches have more products than the ones overseas, so if you’re planning to visit a DAISO, Japan’s the place to do it.

-If you want beauty and skin products, DAISO will be your best bet as they have the widest variety of beauty and skin products amongst all the other 100 yen shops.
+When you think about what to buy at 100 yen shop, you will have to check out beauty and skin products.
+DAISO will be your best bet as they have the widest variety of beauty and skin products amongst all the other 100 yen shops.

 You can find a DAISO pretty much anywhere in Tokyo but the one in Harajuku has three floors!
 You’ll find everything there.